 Virginia Ann reviewing the lamb main dish.
 Lamb fat was rendered, then bite-sized lamb was added,

-then peppers, bell peppers, and tomatoes.
-No mixing cooked as layers.
+then peppers, bell peppers, and finally tomatoes.
+No mixing and the dish cooked as layers for an hour.

 Virginia Ann and Cal rolling grape leaves around rice and spices.